andnil5/-dd2480-grp12-assignment2/README.md

 ## Installation :computer:

-Run the following command in order to install all **dependencies** needed to run this project
+Execute the following command in order to install all **dependencies** needed to run this project
 - `pip install -r /path/to/requirements.txt`

 ## Usage :books:

 ### Set PYTHONPATH

-Run the following command in order to set the Python path
+Execute the following command in the root directory of the project in order to set the Python path
 - `export PYTHONPATH=src`

+If the `export` command does not work in *Windows* execute the following command instead
+- `set PYTHONPATH=src`

 ### Run flake8

 **flake8** is automated to run when a push is conducted, but it can also be run directly in the project folder using one of the following commands
 - Linting a specific file `flake8 path/to/file.py`
 - Linting the whole project `flake8 path/to/project_folder/`

+Furthermore, the CI server runs flake8 with the option `--ignore=E501` to ignore `Line too long` errors that occur when lines are longer than 79 characters.

 ### Run pytest